-To help you understand and share this information, click here to download and print a booklet that summarizes the detailed information in the following sections.
-(This booklet was produced in February 2016, before the 2016 and 2017 FDA approvals and expanded indications for several targeted therapies and immunotherapy drugs.
-Information about these drugs can be found in this section as well as in the Targeted Therapy and Immunotherapy sections of this website.)
+To help you understand and share this information, you can request our free booklet that summarizes the detailed information in the following sections.
+(This booklet was produced in February 2016, before the approval of several targeted therapies and immunotherapy drugs.
+Information about these drugs can be found in this section as well as in the Targeted Therapies and Immunotherapy sections of this website.)

 What is lung adenocarcinoma?

-Adenocarcinoma is a subtype of of A group of lung cancers that are named for the kinds of cells found in the cancer and how the cells look under a microscope.
+Lung adenocarcinoma is a subtype of A group of lung cancers that are named for the kinds of cells found in the cancer and how the cells look under a microscope.
 Lung adenocarcinoma is categorized as such by how the cancer cells look under a microscope.
-Lung adenocarcinoma starts in glandular cells, which secrete substances such as mucus, and tends to develop in smaller airways, such as bronchioles, and is usually located more along the outer edges of the lungs.
+Lung adenocarcinoma starts in glandular cells, which secrete substances such as mucus, and tends to develop in smaller airways, such as alveoli.
+Lung adenocarcinoma is usually located more along the outer edges of the lungs.
 Lung adenocarcinoma tends to grow more slowly than other lung cancers.1,2,3,4

-Adenocarcinoma accounts for 40% of all lung cancers, is found more often in women.
+Lung adenocarcinoma accounts for 40% of all lung cancers.
+It is found more often in women.
 Younger people (aged 20-46) who have lung cancer are more likely to have lung adenocarcinoma than other lung cancers.
-Most lung cancers in people who have never smoked are adenocarcinomas.1
+Most lung cancers in people who have never smoked are adenocarcinomas.1,5

 Diagnosing lung adenocarcinoma

-Many different tests are used to diagnose lung cancer and determine whether it has spread to other parts of the body.
-Some can also help to decide which treatments might work best.
-The steps and tests used in diagnosing lung adenocarcinoma include:
+Different tests are used to diagnose lung cancer and determine whether it has spread to other parts of the body.
+Some of these tests can also help to decide which treatments might work best.
+Steps and tests used in diagnosing lung adenocarcinoma include:

 - Imaging tests